“Emotional Shocks and Consumer Spending” (with Qingyin Cai)

 “SNAP Online Purchasing and Program Participation” (with Chaebeen Yoon and Xiaowei Zhang)

-Abstract: The Supplemental Nutrition Assistance Program (SNAP) serves as the largest federal nutrition assistance program, yet many eligible households do not participate.
-Administrative burdens, stigma, and geographic access constraints create substantial barriers to program enrollment.
-We examine whether the SNAP Online Purchasing Pilot (OPP), which enables beneficiaries to redeem benefits online, affects program participation.
-Using a difference-in-differences design with state-level data from 2017 to 2021, we find that online purchasing increases SNAP participation per capita by 1.7 percentage points and raises participation among individuals below the poverty level by 10.9 percentage points.
-Event-study estimates show effects emerging within three months of implementation and persisting thereafter.
-Online purchasing generates larger participation gains in states with higher computer ownership and internet access but lower vehicle availability, suggesting that digital infrastructure and transportation constraints play important roles.
-These findings indicate that enabling online benefit redemption can expand access to safety net programs, though benefits vary across populations based on infrastructural disparities.
+Abstract: The Supplemental Nutrition Assistance Program (SNAP) is the largest federal nutrition assistance program in the United States, yet many eligible households do not participate due to administrative burdens, stigma, and geographic access constraints.
+We examine whether the SNAP Online Purchasing Pilot (OPP), which allows beneficiaries to redeem benefits online, affects program participation.
+Using a difference-in-differences design with state-level data from 2017 to 2021, we find that online purchasing increases SNAP participation per capita by 13.7 percent (1.6 percentage points) and participation among individuals below the poverty line by 11.3 percent (11 percentage points).
+Event-study estimates indicate effects emerge within three months and persist thereafter.
+Participation gains are larger in states with higher digital infrastructure (computer ownership and internet access) and greater vehicle access, indicating that online and physical access function as complements.
+States with higher shares of elderly residents and households with children also exhibit stronger responses.
+These findings suggest that enabling online benefit redemption can expand safety net access, though benefits vary systematically with local infrastructure and demographic composition.

 Draft Available Upon Request